Rough Sleeper Helpline (020 8404 1481) Outreach@spearlondon.org

 - Key details of the rough sleeper, for example are they male or female?
 Age?
 Skin colour?
 Hair colour?
 Items that had with them? (e.g. rucksack, sleeping bag, dog).

 - The precise location of the rough sleeper.

 - The most recent date and time that you identified and saw them

 - The reporters’ phone number, the reporters’ email address

 - Most importantly, we will need to know the borough of the rough sleeper e.g. Richmond, Wandsworth, Sutton, Merton and Kingston.

 Please note that our Outreach Team are not a 24/7 emergency service.
 Shifts to verify rough sleepers happen at night time or the early hours of the morning, staff can only respond to reporting during the office hours of 9am – 5pm.

 SPEAR has been co-ordinating a rough sleeper outreach service in Richmond now for many years.
-In 2017, SPEAR was also commissioned by the Department for Communities and Local Government to co-ordinate a rough sleeper outreach team working across five boroughs – Richmond, Merton, Sutton, Kingston and Wandsworth.
+In 2017, SPEAR was also commissioned by the Ministry of Housing, Communities and Local Government to co-ordinate a rough sleeper outreach team working across four boroughs – Richmond, Sutton, Kingston and Wandsworth.

 There are many things you could offer to a rough sleeper, a few examples are listed below